CiscoAI/kubeflow-examples/tf-mnist/minikf/README.md

 	git clone https://github.com/ciscoAI/KFLab YOUR_REPO_DIR
 	cd YOUR_REPO_DIR/tf-mnist/minikf

-## KF Packages Installation
+## Installation

         ./install.bash
 	# Ensure that all pods are running in the namespace set in variables.bash.
 The default namespace is kubeflow
         kubectl get pods -n kubeflow

 If there is any rate limit error from github, please follow the instructions at: